Uptake of diversified / climate-resilient livelihood options

 Diversified / climate-resilient livelihood options should be included if these can demonstrate a positive change against questions below, i.e. all questions should be answered with “yes”:

-3. Do diversified and/or climate-resilient livelihood options adopted by male/female beneficiaries reduce impact of climate-related shocks and stressors on beneficiaries’ livelihoods?
+3. Do diversified and/or climate-resilient livelihood options adopted by male/female beneficiaries reduce the impact of climate-related shocks and stressors on beneficiaries’ livelihoods?

 Note: This question focuses on the observed and anticipated adverse impact of climate-related shocks and stressors on beneficiaries’ livelihoods.
-Improved resilience could be achieved through reduction in livelihood vulnerability and/or exposure to climate hazards and risks (e.g. loan and savings groups, digital savings, diversification of livelihood sources, disaster preparedness actions linked to livelihoods, green infrastructure and nature-based solutions protecting livelihoods).
+Improved resilience could be achieved through a reduction in livelihood vulnerability and/or exposure to climate hazards and risks (e.g., loan and savings groups, digital savings, diversification of livelihood sources, disaster preparedness actions linked to livelihoods, green infrastructure, and nature-based solutions protecting livelihoods).
 Improved resilience can also be achieved through a complete transformation of livelihoods, where current livelihood practices have become untenable due to climate change impacts.

-Explanation of climate -resilience:
+Explanation of climate-resilience:

-This indicator also is adopted from ICF’s KPI 4 Methodology: Number of people whose resilience has been improved as a result of ICF (September 2019) (publishing.service.gov.uk)
+This indicator is also adopted from ICF’s KPI 4 Methodology: Number of people whose resilience has been improved as a result of ICF (September 2019) (publishing.service.gov.uk)

 According to the 3As Resilience Model in climate (ref ICF), these are: